hackforla/getting-started/README.md

 # Guide for New Volunteers
-This is the place to go if you are new to Hack for LA.
-All the info you want here, and if its not, tell us, and we will add it.
+This is the place to go if you are new to Hack for LA!
+All the information you want is here.
+If it's not, tell us and we'll add it.

 ### First Things First